palewire/first-python-notebook/docs/groupby/index.md

 merged.groupby(["contributor_firstname", "contributor_lastname", "committee_position"]).amount.sum().reset_index().sort_values("amount", ascending=False)
 ```

-If you want the top supporters or opponents alone, run those same commands with the `support` and `oppose` datasets we {ref}`filtered down to earlier <filter_support_oppose>`.
+If you want the top supporters or opponents alone, run those same commands with the `support` and `oppose` datasets we {doc}`filtered down to earlier </filter/index>`.
 Everything else about the commands would be the same as the first one above.

 For the supporters: